ietf-tools/bibxml-service/docs/ref/glossary.rst

        A dataset has to be indexed in order for the data to become available from the internal source.

+       When user requests bibliographic data,
+       the service returns items discovered across indexed sources first.

+   indexed source
+       An indexable source that has been indexed.

    reference
    ref
-       Name of an entry in a :term:`dataset`.
+       Name of an entry in an :term:`indexed source`.
        Unique per dataset.

-       - Not the same as :term:`document identifier`.
+       Not the same as :term:`document identifier`.
-         Identifier can be considered part of public API, while reference is more an implementation detail of BibXML service.
+       Document identifier is part of public API, while reference is more an implementation detail of BibXML service.
-       - If multiple references (typically from different datasets) contain the same ``{ type, id }`` combination in their data, those references are treated as representing the same :term:`bibliographic item`.

        References correspond to :class:`main.models.RefData` instances.